beefoo/media-tools/README.md

 ### 3. File features

 Then retrieve the file features: video duration, has audio track, has video track.
 By default, it opens the file to get an accurate duration.
-You can speed this up by just looking at the metadata (less accurate) by adding flag `-acc 0`.
+You can speed this up by just looking at the metadata (less accurate) by adding flag `-fast`.

 ```
 python get_file_features.py -in "tmp/ia_fedflixnara.csv" -dir "tmp/downloads/ia_fedflixnara/"